dreamineering/business-administration/docs/README.md

 ## Practice Journey

 Recognise, acclimatise, stabilise, optimise then grow.
-A six phase journey of taking your practice from idea to long-term growth within three months.
+A phased journey to take your practice from ambition to the path for long-term growth within three months.

+Our goal is to ensure flawless software adoption, helping you automate business processes that boost your productivity and control of outcomes.

 ### [Problems and Goals](./practice-journey/problems-and-goals)